EXPLAINER: Social media and the Texas shooter's messages

 AP Technology Writers

-Could Facebook have known about ominous direct-message threats made by a gunman who Texas authorities say massacred 19 children and two teachers at an elementary school?
-Could it have warned the authorities?
+Could technology companies have monitored ominous messages made by a gunman who Texas authorities say massacred 19 children and two teachers at an elementary school?
+Could they have warned the authorities?

+Answers to these questions remain unclear, in part because official descriptions of the shooting and the gunman’s social media activity have continued to evolve.
+For instance, on Thursday Texas officials made significant revisions to their timeline of events for the shooting.

+But if nothing else, the shooting in Uvalde, Texas, seems highly likely to focus additional attention on how social platforms monitor what users are saying to and showing each other.

+By Thursday, new questions arose as to which and how many tech platforms the gunman used in the days before the shooting.
+The governor’s office referred questions about the gunman’s online messages to the Texas Department of Public Safety, which didn’t respond to emailed requests for comment.

+Some reports appear to show that at least some of the gunman’s communications used Apple’s encrypted iPhone messaging services, which makes messages almost impossible for anyone else to read when sent to another iPhone user.
+Facebook parent company Meta, which also owns Instagram, says it is working with law enforcement but declined to provide details.
+Apple didn’t respond to requests for comment.

-The latest mass shootings in the U.S. by active social-media users may bring more pressure on social media companies to heighten their scrutiny of online communications, even though conservative politicians — Abbott among them — are also pushing social platforms to relax their restrictions on some speech.
+The latest mass shootings in the U.S. by active social-media users may bring more pressure on technology companies to heighten their scrutiny of online communications, even though conservative politicians — Abbott among them — are also pushing social platforms to relax their restrictions on some speech.

 A recent Meta-commissioned report emphasized the benefits of such privacy but also noted some risks — including users who could abuse the encryption to sexually exploit children, facilitate human trafficking and spread hate speech.